 There are several treatment options — both over-the-counter and prescription — for cystic acne.
 Additionally, several acne treatments do not involve medicine.

 Topical Treatments: “Topical” means treatments that go on your skin.
 Typically, the first approach to treating blind pimples is to try topical medications.
 Common topical acne medications include:

 - Benzoyl peroxide.
-This antiseptic that reduces bacteria on the skin.
+This antiseptic reduces bacteria on the skin.
 It comes in either cream or gel form.

 - Retinoids.
-Also available as either gels or creams, these work by increasing the rate of skin cell turnover and reduces sebum production.
-Tretinoin and adapalene are topical retinoids used to treat acne.
+Also available as either foams, gels or creams, these work by increasing the rate of skin cell turnover and reducing sebum production.
+Adapalene, tazarotene, tretinoin, and trifarotene are topical retinoids used to treat acne.